zenrocklabs/zenrock-docs/docs/docs/cross-chain.md

 ### Encouraging Developers to Build on Top of Zenrock

 With this universal, cheap, and fast cross-chain solution, Zenrock is encouraging developers to build on top of either `zrChain` in CosmWasm (Rust) or `zrSign` in Solidity.
-We are providing strong support for developers to build on top of our solutions and to provide a seamless experience for their users.
+We are providing strong support for developers to build on top of our solutions and to offer a seamless experience for their users.